Horticulture Production Transforms Lives and Livelihoods in Northern Uganda

 Michael’s experience in the program has inspired several people, including district leaders in his community and others from nearby communities.
 They have visited his farm to learn from his farming experience.
 Michael remembers one memorable day during the visit of the Local Council Five (LC5) District Chairperson (the political head of the district).
 It was clear that they were impressed with his progress.
 His success has not only improved his family’s livelihood but also sparked a sense of hope and possibility in the community.

-Michael’s hard work is challenging the mindset of the people in his community.
-His commitment is encouraging others to explore horticulture production as a viable option.
+Michael’s hard work is challenging the mindset of his peers.
+His commitment is encouraging others to explore horticulture production as a viable option to improve their quality of life.

 Michael’s story shows that mentorship and coaching can improve farmers’ practices, while individual resilience and dedication can overcome odds and help farmers experience the vision for their farms.
 Michael provides a positive example to his community and challenges others to overcome their own barriers to success.